Welcome to Cygnus Class! We are the Foundation Stage. Mrs Hulbert is our teacher and Mrs Sturgeon is our teaching assistant.

 We hope you enjoy reading about all the exciting learning we do and looking at the photos of our exploits.

-We have put some documents below which you might find useful - Our topic forecast for the term will let you know what we are learning about so that you can talk to your children about it at home or share books etc, maybe put something in the black book which relates to the topic e.g an Autumn leaf that you have found on a walk.
+We have put some documents below which you might find useful - Our topic forecast for the term will let you know what we are learning about so that you can talk to your children about it at home or share books etc, maybe put something in the blue scrap book which relates to the topic e.g an Autumn leaf that you have found on a walk.

 I have also added a document which lists the Early Learning Goals - this is what the children will be expected to achieve by the end of their Reception year.
 All our learning is planned to meet those expectations.